Hall Application Information for Residential Year 2022-23 (Continuing UG Students)

 - Application for student housing in 2022-23 is only accepted once a year for the entire Residential Year 2022-23.

 - Applications are not on first-come-first-served basis; all applications received within the application period will be processed together.

-- Upon successful submission of application / acceptance form via the online system, an acknowledgement email will be sent to the email address(es) provided by the applicant.
-They should make sure they check their mailbox including the spam and junk mail folder for the acknowledgement email.
-Students who do not receive an acknowledgement email may consider that their submission as NOT successful and should submit another application again before the application deadline.
+- Upon successful submission of application / acceptance form via the online system, an acknowledgement email will be sent to the applicants' HKUST ITSC email address.
+They should make sure that they check their mailbox including the spam and junk mail folder for the acknowledgement email.
+Students who do not receive an acknowledgement email may consider that their submission as NOT successful and should submit again before the respective deadlines.

-- After submitting the application / acceptance forms, the information on the online system cannot be changed.
-If any additional information or clarifications are crucial, applicants should write to firstname.lastname@example.org before the application deadline.
-No requests of revision on submitted information will be considered.
+- After a student has submitted the hall application, the information on the online system cannot be changed.
+If applicants wish to change the reported information, they should write to email@example.com before the application deadline.
+No changes will be considered after the application deadline.

 |Residential Terms||Periods (both nights inclusive)|

 Students are required to arrange other sources of accommodation on their own before and after the offered hall residential period.
-Early check-in or late check-out will NOT be entertained.
+Early check-in or late check-out will NOT be arranged.

 Online Acceptance of Hall Offer (1st Batch of Main Round Offers)

 Release of Room Assignment Results & Payment of Hall Charges